moorepants/learn-multibody-dynamics/sympy.rst

 .. note::

-   In these materials, you will almost always want to convert SymPy expressions into machine precision floating point numbers, so use ``lambdify()`` almost exclusively.
+   In this course, you will almost always want to convert SymPy expressions to machine precision floating point numbers, so use ``lambdify()``.

 Matrices
 ========